Rugby union in Wales: Regional Rugby and Warren Gatland 2003-2025

-More recent discussions have punted merging western sides Scarlets and Ospreys, with the Llanelli and Swansea teams either sharing grounds or moving fully.
-Scarlets however opposed such a merger with Ospreys back in 2003, with the late Stuart Gallacher famously opposed to any arrangement which would have ended the Scarlets name.

-Governing body

-The Welsh Rugby Union is the governing body for rugby union in Wales.
-Their responsibilities include producing the national team and the four regional franchises Cardiff Rugby, Scarlets, Dragons, and Ospreys.

 Competitions

-Wales' four professional rugby regions play in the United Rugby Championship and take part in the European Rugby Champions Cup, and European Rugby Challenge Cup.
+Wales' four professional rugby union regions play in the United Rugby Championship and take part in the European Rugby Champions Cup, and European Rugby Challenge Cup.
 The regional sides competed in the Anglo-Welsh Cup, but the sides withdrew after the 2017-18 competition, leaving behind just the English sides.

 The traditional clubs compete in the Welsh Premier Division and WRU Challenge Cup.
 They had also competed in the semi-professional British and Irish Cup, but this competition was discontinued after the 2018-19 season.